Marvis Stewart, DipHe Counselling (MBACP) Registered

 Training to become a counsellor was one of the most exciting, challenging and worthwhile periods of my life.
 At the same time, I remember feeling very apprehensive about the prospect of going back to education and not so sure about how I would manage my academic life alongside the rest of my life.

 My modality is Humanistic Gestalt.
 By working together, you will be able to experience how a Gestalt session looks and feels.
-We can introduce experiments into our session that may help you look at your presenting issue in a different way while giving you a new perspective and creating a more self-aware view of yourself.
+We can introduce "experiments" (creative activities) into our session that may help you look at your presenting issue in a different way while giving you a new perspective and creating a more self-aware view of yourself.

 Some issues that may be explored in therapy: